Powering Britain's hydrogen future from the Humber

 Driving growth and decarbonisation

-The Humber industrial cluster contributes £18 billion to the economy each year and supports tens of thousands of high-value jobs – but it is also the UK’s most carbon-intensive cluster.
-By supporting fuel switching for hard-to-electrify sectors and enabling future fuels like SAF and ammonia, Humber Hydrogen will help anchor long term industrial activity, attract investment, and protect skilled jobs.
+The Humber industrial cluster contributes £18 billion to the economy each year and supports tens of thousands of high-value jobs – but it is also Britain’s most carbon-intensive cluster.
+By supporting fuel switching for hard-to-electrify sectors and enabling future fuels like Sustainable Aviation Fuel and ammonia, Humber Hydrogen will help anchor long term industrial activity, attract investment, and protect skilled jobs.

 How Humber Hydrogen